PCC. Local. Global. Integrated.

 2. Confidential information includes information about PCC’s business activities, technology, intellectual property, financial position and workforce as well as all information about PCC’s customers, suppliers and business partners.

-3. Confidential information may not be passed on to third parties.
-Within PCC and elsewhere, confidential information may only be passed on if the recipient of the information requires that information in order to carry out their role at PCC.
+3. confidential information may not be passed on to third parties.
+Even within PCC, confidential information may only be passed on if the recipient of the information needs it to carry out their work at PCC.

 5. Moreover, confidential information may only be made public if the related information is known to the public, its publication has been approved by PCC or publication is required on account of a legal obligation.

-6. Data and information relating to customers, business partners and market participants must be treated as strictly confidential.
-All employees are obliged to use data and information of which they become aware in the course of their work within the permitted limits only.
-If said information is passed within or outside the company, the employee must check whether the addressee is entitled to receipt of the information.
+6. data and information relating to customers, business partners and market participants must be treated as strictly confidential.
+Every employee is obliged to use data and information that comes to their knowledge in the course of their work exclusively within the permitted framework.
+When passing on data within and outside the company, it must be checked whether the addressee is authorized to receive it.

 7. Data and information about the above-mentioned groups of persons and companies may only be collected, processed and used within the scope of its intended purpose, the principle of necessity and legal justification.